inls718/environment-setup/README.md

 `apt-get -y dist-upgrade #This does an full version upgrade of the installed software packages.`

-`apt-get gqrx #This installs GNURadio.`
+`apt-get install gqrx #This installs GNURadio.`

-`apt-get kali-linux-sdr #This installs other SDR-related packages.`
+`apt-get install kali-linux-sdr #This installs other SDR-related packages.`

 GOOD LUCK.